 In January 2018, the FASB issued ASU 2018-01, "Land Easement Practical Expedient for Transition to Topic 842."
 This standard permits an entity to elect an optional transition practical expedient to not evaluate land easements that exist or expire before the Partnership's adoption of ASC 842 and that were not previously accounted for as leases under ASC 840.
 The Partnership intends to elect this transition provision.

-In July 2018, the FASB issued ASU No. 2018-10, "Codification Improvements to Topic 842, Leases," which finalizes Proposed Accounting Standards Update (ASU) No. 2017-310, Technical Corrections and Improvements to Recently Issued Standards-Accounting Standards Update No. 2016-02, Leases (Topic 842), to address implementation issues that could arise as organizations comply with ASU No. 2016-02, Leases (Topic 842).
-We are currently evaluating this ASU and its potential impact on our implementation.
+In July 2018, the FASB issued ASU No. 2018-10, "Codification Improvements to Topic 842, Leases" to address implementation issues that could arise as organizations comply with ASC 842.